Astronomie in Ulm, um Ulm und um Ulm herum. Sternwarte in Ulm. Die Astroseite in Ulm. Astrophysik in Ulm.

 Details: North America Nebula (NGC 7000) & Cygnus Wall

-◾ The NGC 7000 is an extended H II region located about 2600 light-years away, characterized by active star formation.
+◾ The North America Nebula (NGC 7000) is an extended H II region located about 2600 light-years away, characterized by active star formation.

 ◾ Ionization is driven by nearby massive stars, most likely associated with the stellar grouping Cygnus OB2.
 The nebula’s red emission is dominated by H-α radiation from ionized hydrogen.